wyn430/DSSMH.github.io/index.md

 * Chenang Liu, Assistant Professor, Oklahoma State University, chenang.liu@okstate.edu
 * Yao Ma, Assistant Professor, New Jersey Institute of Technology, yao.ma@njit.edu
-* Diane Oyen, Research Scientist, Los Alamos National Laboratory, doyen@lanl.gov
+* Diane Oyen, Scientist, Los Alamos National Laboratory, doyen@lanl.gov
 * Yinan Wang, Assistant Professor, Rensselaer Polytechnic Institute, wangy88@rpi.edu

 ### Workshop Desciption

-In the era of Internet of things (IoT), with the rapid development of advanced sensing, data storage, and high-performance computing technologies, both manufacturing industries and healthcare systems are experiencing a data‑driven revolution.
-Powered by the advances of data science, extensive explorations have been conducted to search for effective and efficient solutions enabling smart diagnosis, automatic control, design optimization, customized analytics, etc. These research discoveries empowered by data science have significantly facilitated the development of smart manufacturing and intelligent healthcare systems.
+In the era of the Internet of things (IoT), with the rapid development of advanced sensing, data storage, and high-performance computing technologies, both manufacturing industries and healthcare systems are experiencing a data‑driven revolution.
+However, the unique characteristics of manufacturing and healthcare systems prevent the direct application of existing data-driven methods.
+Their characteristics include (1) systematic physical principles; (2) high demand for interpretability, robustness, and trustworthiness; and (3) limited computation resources and the need for instant decision-making.
+These characteristics raised pressing needs to develop domain-aware machine learning for critical tasks in manufacturing and healthcare systems, such as smart diagnosis, automatic control, design optimization, customized analytics, etc.

-This workshop aims to discuss the recent research progress of data science on smart manufacturing and healthcare research, including both theoretical foundations and practical applications.
-We cordially invite submissions that focus on recent advances in research/development of data science, which are motivated by the real-world problems in manufacturing and healthcare.
-Both methodology and application papers or posters are welcome from any of the following areas, including but not limited to:
+This workshop aims to demonstrate the recent research progress of data science, which focuses on addressing the unique challenges in manufacturing and healthcare systems, such as the gaps in data quality assurance, domain-aware data analytics, improvement of trustworthiness, etc. We cordially invite submissions that focus on recent advances in research/development of data science, which are motivated by real-world problems in manufacturing and healthcare.
+Papers and/or posters focus on both theoretical foundations and applications are welcomed from the areas including but not limited to:

 ### Methodolgy